GetOutOfMyBakery/getoutofmybakery.github.io/README.md

 [Lefthook](https://github.com/evilmartians/lefthook/) has been configured with pre-commit checks to:
 - run `actionlint` for the `.github/workflows`
 - run `htmlproofer` on the generated site
+- run `shellcheck` on any shell or bash scripts

 If for some reason it's necessary, it's possible to temporarily skip `lefthook` with: `LEFTHOOK=0 git commit`.